The Bacteria That Could Turn Any Blood Into a Universal Donor

 Before we understood blood types, transfusions were a gamble.

 In the 1600s, doctors tried giving patients lamb blood.
-(Spoiler: It didn’t work.)
+(Spoiler alert: it didn’t work.)

-In the 1800s, human-to-human transfusions were erratic…some miraculous, some deadly.
+In the 1800s, human-to-human transfusions were erratic some were miraculous, while some were deadly.

 It wasn’t until the early 20th century that we learned not all blood is created equal.
 Landsteiner’s work laid the foundation, and the discovery of Rh factor followed in 1937.